SpektraSystems/MCW-IoT-and-the-Smart-City/Hands-on lab/HOL step-by-step - IoT for business.md

 ### Task 2: Configure and execute the ReadEngineAlerts solution in Visual Studio 2017

-1. Browse to the IoTLab folder containing the extracted solution files for the lab.
+1. Browse to the Lab-files folder containing the extracted solution files for the lab.

 2. Open **ReadEngineAlerts\\ReadEngineAlerts.sln**.